How to Succeed While Working as a Temp for an Agency

 Cover letters as screening tools

-In some instances, employers may specify a response timeframe, and aligning your cover letter with their timeline showcases your attentiveness and respect for the employer’s process.
+In some instances when cover letters are necessary, employers may specify a deadline, and aligning your cover letter with their timeline showcases your attentiveness and respect for the employer’s process.

 Different industries may have different norms regarding if and when to contact the recruiter or hiring manager or how and when to follow up.
-Whitman Associates provides candidates with insights into industry norms, ensuring that your communication aligns with the company’s expectations, especially when cover letters are necessary in order for your application to be considered.
+Whitman Associates provides candidates with insights into industry norms, ensuring that your communication aligns with the company’s expectations, especially when cover letters are required in order for your application to be considered.

 What to include in your cover letter